Monodia3007/DiaLogExtractor/README.md

 Press the *Upload File* button to upload the log file (.gz or .log file types are supported).
 You can also use the drag-and-drop feature to upload the log file.
 Prior to the upload, you can select the encoding based on your preference.
-Post successful upload, the log data will be presented in the original content area.
+Post-successful upload, the log data will be presented in the original content area.

 ### Extract Dialog